 Everything About PMP Certifications: What You Need To Know To Be Successful

-Professional certification in project management is not required for project managers, but it is often considered a basic criterion for your knowledge in this area and will help you advance in your career.
+Although professional certification in project management is not required for project managers, it is often considered an essential criterion for knowledge in this area.
+It will help you advance in your career.

-The first PMP certification exam was introduced by the Project Management Institute in 1984, and more than a million people have been certified since then.
+The Project Management Institute introduced the first PMP certification exam in 1984, and more than a million people have been certified since then.

 Fifteen years ago, it didn’t matter for a project manager to have a PMP certification, says Vijay Cannabar, associate professor and director of project management programs at Boston University’s Metropolitan College and an international project management body.